verana-labs/verifiable-trust-vpr-spec/spec.md

 If all precondition checks passed, method is executed.

-- Load all permissions as in basic checks.
+- Load all `Participant` entries as in basic checks.
 - Load `CredentialSchema` entry `cs` from `issuer_participant.schema_id` if `issuer_participant` is not null, else from `verifier_participant.schema_id`.
 - define `now`: current timestamp.
 - use "Find Beneficiaries" to build `found_participant_set`.